garrandall/popular-music-data/tracks/don-t-ask-my-neighbors-the-emotions.md

 Uh uh (no) don't be afraid
 (Never) to come to me (come on)

-Don't ask my neighbors (ooh, ooh)
+Don't ask my neighbors (oh oh
 Come to me (come on, come on)
 Don't be afraid of what you'll see
 (I'll make you feel at ease, baby)
-You'll find I love you (ooh, hoo)
+You'll find I love you (oh hoo)
 Come to me (come on)
 Don't be afraid

-I, I will, ooh.....
+I, I will, oh..

 Don't ask my neighbors
 Come to me (come on)